Skip to main content

 • Cross-Chain Support: The same entrypoint can be used for cross-chain settlement on supported networks

-Smart Contract: EIP3009Forwarder.sol (MegaETH only)
+Smart Contract: EIP3009Forwarder.sol (MegaETH legacy compatibility)

 This forwarder adds EIP-3009 compatibility to USDm on MegaETH while keeping Meridian’s normal facilitator flow intact.
 It is based on the open source implementation here.